Synopsik/DiscordBot/README.md

 This file contains the DiscordBot class that we make instances from

 4. * Import the same libraries as our SimpleBot
-   * Additionally, we use `commands` so that our class can inherit directly from `commands.Bot`
+   * Additionally, we use `commands` so that our class can inherit directly from `commands.Bot` and `os` to pull our .env variable
 ```
 from cogs.general import GeneralCog

+import os
 import discord
 from discord.ext import commands
 from dotenv import load_dotenv